jupyter/nbgrader/nbgrader/docs/source/configuration/student_version.rst

 Changing the defaults
 ^^^^^^^^^^^^^^^^^^^^^

-If you need to change these defaults (e.g., if your class doesn't use Python, or isn't taught in English), the values can be configured in the :doc:`nbgrader_config.py <config_options>` file.
-Most relevant are the options to the ``ClearHiddenTests`` preprocessor, which is the part of nbgrader that actually clears the solutions when producing the student version of the notebook.
+If you need to change these defaults (e.g., if your class isn't taught in English), the values can be configured in the :doc:`nbgrader_config.py
+<config_options>` file.
+Most relevant are the options to the
+``ClearHiddenTests`` preprocessor, which is the part of nbgrader that actually removes the tests when producing the student version of the notebook.

-You can specify solution delimeters for any languages you want by setting the ``ClearHiddenTests.begin_test_delimeter`` and ``ClearHiddenTests.end_test_delimeter`` config options, thus allowing you to include notebooks of different languages within the same assignment:
+You can specify hidden test delimeters you want by setting the ``ClearHiddenTests.begin_test_delimeter`` and ``ClearHiddenTests.end_test_delimeter`` config options:

 .. code:: python

     c = get_config()
-    c.ClearHiddenTests.begin_test_delimeter = {
+    c.ClearHiddenTests.begin_test_delimeter = "VERBORGE TOESTE BEGIN"
-        "python": "### BEGIN HIDDEN TESTS",
-        "javascript": "// BEGIN HIDDEN TESTS"
-    }
-    c.ClearHiddenTests.end_test_delimeter = {
+    c.ClearHiddenTests.end_test_delimeter = "VERBORGE TOESTE EINDIG"
-        "python": "### END HIDDEN TESTS",
-        "javascript": "// END HIDDEN TESTS"
-    }